JarekB-dev/byron-air/README.md

 ![CI Linter](assets/images/ci_linter.png)
 >Most errors are due to how LOGO is being created and couple of too long lines which are because of amount of data some statements are trying to pull.

+<a name="bugs"></a>

+# $${\color{orange}Bugs}$$

+During development of the application I have encountered multiple bugs, most of them have been resolved:

+- User was trying to set the same departure and arrival airport.
+  >This bug has been resolved for adding extra argument to flight direction function that check if both arguements are the same and if so then print an error.

+- User was not able to choose Country/Airport by index number but by Country/Airport name.
+  > To make it easier for the user to select Airport or country I wanted to make sure that those can be selected by entering index number.
+Method enumerate() came in handy as it allowed me to iterate over worksheet titles and assign them index numbers.

+- User was able to type during typing_input function.
+  > Adding return statement to typing_input prevented user to insert characters during typing effect function and input is being added after function is completed.

+- User was able to choose date from the past.
+  > This would make no sense to book flight tickets for past dates and had to resolve it with statement if current date < inputted date in date_of_departure function.

+- User was able to see booking worksheet on Country list.
+  > In this case setting [1:] came in handy to start iteration from second worksheet effectively skipping first Bookings worksheet.

+### Unfixed bugs

+- Currently I have a problem when User is trying to input too long name then Reservation Details table is displayed incorrectly in the console due to 80 character width.